-The wild rumpus psychology of ‘Hereditary’
+The wild rumpus psychology of the movie ‘Hereditary’

 Warning!
 Major spoilers for Hereditary ahead!

-With its grief-stricken terror and insidious, haunted household, Ari Aster’s Hereditary is the latest in a number of brooding domestic horror movies that have hit theaters in recent years.
+With its grief-stricken terror and insidious, haunted household, Ari Aster’s Hereditary is the latest in a number of domestic horror movies that have hit theaters in recent years.
 The film has been compared to a number of classic horrors including Rosemary’s Baby and The Exorcist and more modern fare like Robert Eggers’s The Witch.

 However, with its focus on the manners with which children deal with grief, anger, and mourning and a strange, shocking finale in which Peter (Alex Wolff) is crowned king of the underworld, the film unexpectedly bears odd similarities to another story – Maurice Sendak’s Where the Wild Things Are.

 Told in just ten sentences, Sendak’s classic 1963 story follows Max – a young and unruly boy punished by his mom and sent to his room without dinner.
 Full of a clear rage, Max escapes into his imagination and takes a private boat where the wild things are and eventually becomes their ruler – the “most wild thing of all”.

 In a 2002 interview with children’s book historian Leonard Marcus, Sendak mused that his work has “only one subject . . . how do children survive?”
 You could argue Aster is asking the same question with Hereditary, from Annie’s (Toni Collette) survival of a household full of perpetual mourning to Peter and Charlie (Milly Shapiro) surviving the same obstacles as the youngest heirs of this sinister satanic lineage.